-(brief outline of what our service is, what we do and our commitment to safeguard children): _Committee to oversee 3 day festival.
+(brief outline of what our service is, what we do and our commitment to safeguard children): 3

 3. Risk Assessment

-We have carried out an assessment of any potential for harm to a child while availing
+We have carried out an assessment of any potential for harm to a child while attending festival

 of our services.
 Below is a list of the areas of risk identified and the list of procedures